kube-hetzner/terraform-hcloud-kube-hetzner/README.md

 ## About The Project

-[Hetzner Cloud](https://hetzner.com) is a good cloud provider that offers very affordable prices for cloud instances, with datacenter locations in both Europe and America.
-The goal of this project was to create an optimal and highly optimized Kubernetes installation, that is easy maintained, secure, and automatically upgrades itself.
-We aimed for functionality that was as close as possible to GKE's auto-pilot!
+[Hetzner Cloud](https://hetzner.com) is a good cloud provider that offers very affordable prices for cloud instances, with data center locations in both Europe and America.
+The goal of this project was to create an optimal and highly optimized Kubernetes installation that is easily maintained, secure, and automatically upgrades itself.
+We aimed for functionality as close as possible to GKE's auto-pilot!

 ### Features

-- Lightweight and resource-efficient Kubernetes powered by [k3s](https://github.com/k3s-io/k3s) on [k3OS](https://github.com/rancher/k3os) nodes to take advantage of an auto-upgragradable and hardened OS, especially designed to run k3s.
+- Lightweight and resource-efficient Kubernetes powered by [k3s](https://github.com/k3s-io/k3s) on [k3os](https://github.com/rancher/k3os) nodes.
 - Automatic HA by setting the required number of servers and agents nodes.
 - (Optional) [Nginx ingress controller](https://kubernetes.github.io/ingress-nginx/) that will automatically use Hetzner's private network to allocate a Hetzner load balancer.